 The roof on garden sheds, summerhouses, workshops and log cabins is a crucial part of your new garden building so it is important that the right materials are used in its construction.
 The main purpose of the roof is to protect your valuables from rain and snow thus keeping them dry.
 Besides this is helps to ventilate the shed and aids the long life of your building

-A second design is a pent roof, sometimes called a ‘lean-to’, although strictly speaking a ‘lean-to’ would have 3 sides so the garden shed would be fixed to an existing house or wall.
+A second design is the pent roof, sometimes called a ‘lean to’, although strictly speaking a ‘lean to’ would have 3 sides so the garden shed would be fixed to an existing house or wall.
 Another name is a mono-pitch and the characteristic of the pent roof is that it has a single slope on the roof.
 Normally a shallower pitch than you would find on an apex shed but very functional.
 This is a very simple design but is a very popular option.
 Can appear a little ‘boxy’ to look at but if it is out of sight can be very practical.

-Besides the apex and pent styles normally found on garden sheds and summerhouses, there is another style which would normally only be found on top end summerhousesa> and that is the hip roof.
-This is like the roof on a detached house and consists of 4 parts meeting in the middle of the roof so water can drain off in all four directions.
+Besides the apex and pent styles normally found on garden sheds and summerhouses there is another style which would normally only be found on top end summerhouses and that is the hip roof.
+This is like the roof on a detached house and consists of 4 parts meeting in the middle of the roof so water can drain off in all four direction.
 These types of roofs are quite complicated to make so would normally only be available in set sizes.

 Another major consideration is the type of materials used to make the garden shed roof and also the type of material used to cover the roofs.
 You will find that quality garden office and summerhouse manufacturers will use material which will ensure a very long life for your building.
 At the other end of the scale you will find that unsuitable materials (for long term peace of mind) are used as the cheap sheds are made down to a price with the cheapest materials being used.